confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-stream-as-select.md

 The serialization format of the message key in the topic.
 For supported formats, see [Serialization Formats](/reference/serialization).

+If this property is not set, the format from the left-most input stream or table is used.

 In join queries, the `KEY_FORMAT` value is taken from the left-most stream or table.